 There will always be a need to carry our responsive work even when cyclical work is established.
-The quantity of this work should reduce in proportion as cyclical
+The quantity of this work should reduce in proportion as cyclical work increases.
+Trees within some parks, cemeteries, woodlands, open spaces and Council housing areas are likely to continue with this form of maintenance until they are surveyed and cyclical works becomes more possible.

-Residents' concerns
+Residents' Concerns

-Trees have the potential to cause damage to buildings and structures, consequently many homeowners are concerned about tree roots and foundation damage.
+There has in recent years been a greater awareness of the damage that trees can cause to buildings and structures, consequently many homeowners are concerned about tree roots and foundation damage.
 Normally, this type of damage occurs where the soil type is shrinkable, usually clay, which is susceptible to soil movement from moisture extraction.
 Fortunately in the Borough of Darlington, although pockets of clay do exist, the majority of soils are of a non-shrinkable nature.
 It should also be noted that where buildings are damaged, trees are rarely the sole cause.
 Much of the concern surrounding trees and building damage is unsubstantiated and claims against the Council for tree root damage remain low, especially in view of the huge number of trees under its care.
 However, there is clearly a case for providing clear, concise and simple information on this subject and for promoting appropriate research where possible.
 We will endeavour to investigate residents concerns and will take every appropriate action to prevent any further difficulties.